UmaArunachalam8/Missile-Defense/TeamJ_uraunach_Task5.Part1/README.md

 # Game
-An AI agent dodges missile to survive in a hostile environment
+An AI agent dodges missile to survive in a hostile environment.
 ## Program Overview
 * My AI agent keeps track of the unsafe zones using an array of size w (same size as the width of the game screen) using binary values (1 - Unsafe, 0 - Safe).
 At every time instant:
      * Any explosions taking place at the current time instant are marked unsafe by accessing the list of explosions struct using an instance of the game class.